The Kay Kidde Achievement Center

 Case Management connects our guests with the resources they need to be successful.
 This includes housing assistance, help with obtaining DSS benefits, referrals to trusted mental health and wellness professionals, and personalized guidance on how to achieve life goals.

 We have a full garden for guests to utilize during the warmer months.
 We also offer a summer weekend lunch program and hand out meals directly to the homeless in our community; whether they are located at train stations, wooded areas, behind shopping centers or elsewhere, our team is right there to provide them with a helping hand.
+We also take guests for showers twice a week during the summer months.

 At the Kay Kidde Achievement Center, guests have access to a Licensed Social Worker on staff several times a week.
 When necessary, we refer clients to the services provided by our network of Health and Human Service Agencies on eastern Long Island.